n8chz/v3/languages/rust/exercises/concept/enums/.meta/design.md

 ## Goal

-The goal of this exercise is to the concept of enums in Rust.
+The goal of this exercise is to the concept of [enums][thebook] in Rust.

 ## Learning Objectives